maltesie/bridge2/README.md

 If you use this software or anything it produces for work to be published, please cite:

+Malte Siemers, Michalis Lazaratos, Konstantina Karathanou, Federico Guerra, Leonid Brown, and Ana-Nicoleta Bondar.
+Bridge: A graph-based algorithm to analyze dynamic H-bond networks in membrane proteins, Journal of Chemical Theory and Computation 2019 15 (12) 6781-6798

+and

 Malte Siemers and Ana-Nicoleta Bondar.
-Interactive Interface for Graph-Based Analyses of Dynamic H-Bond Networks: Application to Spike Protein S, Journal of Chemical Information and Modeling 2021 61 (6), 2998-3014, DOI: 10.1021/acs.jcim.1c00306
+Interactive Interface for Graph-Based Analyses of Dynamic H-Bond Networks: Application to Spike Protein S, Journal of Chemical Information and Modeling 2021 61 (6), 2998-3014